raulbalrod/readease/client/README.md

 1. By default, the app deploy on port 4000.
 To use the app you can:
-    - **Local** Go to [localhost:4000/landing-page](http://localhost:4000/landing-page) to see the landing page or [Bookbuddy deployed](https://bookbuddy-digital.vercel.app/landing-page) to create your account or login.
+    - **Local** Go to [localhost:4000/landing-page](http://localhost:4000/landing-page) to see the landing page or [ReadEase deployed](https://readease-digital.vercel.app/landing-page) to create your account or login.
 ## Architecture

 ```bash